 Some of my blog posts include affiliate links.
 If you purchase an item from one of my links I may receive a commission.
 Please read my disclaimer for more details.

-I know, I know Spring is still months away but I gotta say I love the Summer months and the sunshine.
-I am that person who will start watching sand and surf movies in the winter and holiday movies in September.
+Spring is still months away but I gotta say I love the Summer months and the sunshine.
+I am that person who will start watching sand and surf movies in the winter.
 Crazy I know!

 Let’s Start Talking End of the Year Checklist

-So here we are in January and I am thinking of all the things I need to do to prepare for income taxes.
+So here we are at the end of the fiscal year and I am thinking of all the things I need to do to prepare for income taxes.

 I am going to start off by saying that income taxes do not go smoothly without the help of good bookkeeping practices in place.